SMSF Commercial Lease Agreement

 Our SMSF Commercial Lease Agreement:

-* accommodates low-cost dispute resolution alternatives.
-This complies with both leasing and Superannuation Laws
+• accommodates low-cost dispute resolution alternatives.
+This complies with both state leasing and Commonwealth Superannuation Laws,

 Subletting commercial property in breach of the Superannuation Laws

-Fair Damages that don’t breach Superannuation Contribution rules
+Fair Damages that do not breach Superannuation Contribution rules

-If the Tenant (member) defaults in payment, the landlord (SMSF) recovers liquidated damages, from the Tenant.
+If the Tenant (member) defaults on payment, the landlord (SMSF) recovers liquidated damages from the Tenant.
 It is important that this is not a ‘contribution’ to the fund.
 Our unique formula calculates damages that avoid ‘contribution breaches’ by the SMSF.

 Without these pre-liquidated damages calculations, a commercial lease breaches the Superannuation law.
 Most Commercial Leases breach Superannuation laws.